-One can also think of the "rescue boat" congregation: always alert and on standby to roar off to some destination to save one group or another.
-High-tech gear on hand, an expectant edge to both voice and step, just waiting to launch the boat and go heading out at high speed with lots of noise and big waves, sirens blaring and lights flashing.
-Spectacular, but once those in peril have been saved, it's back to waiting for the next call to duty.
+One can also think of the "rescue boat" congregation: always alert and on standby to roar noisily off to some destination to save one group or another.
+High-tech gear on hand, a rhythmic beat, an expectant edge to both voice and step, just waiting to launch the boat and go heading out at high speed with lots of noise and big waves, sirens blaring and lights flashing.
+Spectacular, but once those in peril have been saved they are history and it's back to waiting for the next call to duty.

-We all can think of the "tired tub" kind of congregation: anchored in False Creek or some other out-of-the-way place, a once-proud vessel now somewhat shabby and run down although the few left on board still remember it in all the glory it once had.
-This is the kind of vessel that hasn't reached land in ages, the now aged and tired crew haven't stepped into a crowd since they can't remember when - and more and more they can remember only the long ago.
+I suspect we all can think of the "tired tub" kind of congregation: anchored in False Creek or some other out-of-the-way place, a once-proud vessel now somewhat shabby and run down although the few left on board still remember it in all the glory it once had.
+This is the kind of vessel that hasn't reached land in ages, the now aged and tired crew haven't stepped into a crowd since they can't remember when - although more and more they can remember only the long ago.